-The Students Peace Prize (SPP) was established in 1999 – a initiative from volunteers at the International Student Festival in Trondheim (ISFiT).
-It is awarded every two years to students or student organizations working to promote peace, human rights and democracy.
+The Student Peace Prize (SPP) was established in 1999 – an initiative from volunteers from the International Student Festival in Trondheim (ISFiT).
+It is awarded biennially to a student or student organization working to promote peace, human rights and democracy.

 The Prize is awarded on behalf of all students in Norway, while an independent Student Peace Prize Committee makes the selection itself.
 The election happens through the independent committee for the Students Peace Prize, while the award it self, takes place during ISFiT’s own award ceremony.

-To this day, nine students and student organizations from Burma, East Timor, Zimbabwe, Colombia, Thailand/Burma, Western Sahara, Croatia, Iran and Bahrain have received the prize.
+To this day, twelve students and student organizations from Libya, Burma, East Timor, Zimbabwe, Colombia, Thailand/Burma, Western Sahara, Croatia, Iran, Bahrain, South Africa and Turkey have received the prize.